ska-telescope/ska-ser-ansible-collections/ansible_collections/ska_collections/clusterapi/README.md

 # Ansible Collection - ska_collections.clusterapi

 This directory contains the `ska_collections.clusterapi` Ansible Collection.
 The collection includes roles and playbooks for `clusterapi` based Kubernetes deployments.
+It is expected to work closely with the  `ska_collections.minikube` collection for building a management cluster with Minikube, and the  `ska_collections.k8s` collection for post workload cluster deployment processing and customisation.

-It is a collection of helpers that facilitate the deployment of Kubernetes clusters using:
+Overall, this is a collection of helpers that facilitate the deployment of Kubernetes clusters using:

 * cluster api provider openstack - https://github.com/kubernetes-sigs/cluster-api-provider-openstack

-## OpenStack
+## OpenStack Integration

 Enables full integration with the OpenStack platform, where the provider: